 - reimagine existing face-to-face training for fully online delivery.

 |Online Certificate Program Overview (72 contact hours)||Schedule|

 |User Experience and digital learning environments||Week 4|

 |Writing for ID||Week 5|

 |Assessment and Evaluation||Week 8|

-Note: Course participants should register themselves.
-After you register, we'll email your confirmation along with a username and password to use throughout the course.
+Note: Program participants should register themselves.
+After you register, we'll email your confirmation along with a username and password to use throughout the program.
 Registrations are not transferable.

 - Time & Technology: While primarily asynchronous, two group projects will require synchronous scheduling with groupmates; therefore, students will need to have some flexibility in scheduling during the 12 weeks of the certificate, but the times are negotiable.